Future Automation

 Phase I: Manual Data Ingestion

-Agencies and vendors can use smart CSV templates to upload required use-of-force data as well as incident-level CAD data via batch processes, or agencies may opt to use the WADEPS web application to report use-of-force incidents individually.
+Agencies, dispatch centers, and commercial public safety software vendors may use smart CSV templates to upload required use-of-force data as well as monthly incident-level CAD data via batch processes, or agencies may opt to use the WADEPS web application to report use-of-force incidents individually in conjunctions with monthly CAD data uploads.

 Phase II: Automation Tools

-Vendors incorporate WADEPS-provided data schema and validation rules to enable automated transfers of incident-related CAD data.
+Agencies, dispatch centers, and commercial public safety software vendors may incorporate WADEPS-provided data schema and validation rules to enable the automated transfer of incident-related CAD and use-of-force data to the WADEPS exchange.

 Why Automation Will Take Time